 James Legge of Oxford University in 1882.
 The text itself is in the public domain, and can be used as a guide to living well.
 The layout and illustrations are copyright Tormod Kinnes.
 Many thanks to James Lee for his help.
 The Yi Jing (Book of Changes) consists of sixty-four ancient "six-liners" called hexagrams, and their interpretations.
-I Ching (Yi Jing, the Book of Changes) in James Legge's translation

-Five Phases (n, pl) the relationship of nature's five elements (water, wood, fire, metal, and earth) to various natural cycles and phenomena.
+Taoism and the Arts of China (Art Institute of Chicago) Five Phases (n, pl) the relationship of nature's five elements (water, wood, fire, metal, and earth) to various natural cycles and phenomena.

 In Taoism, each of the five elements corresponds to a time of day, direction, and season.
 Movement from one phase to the next occurs in defined sequences.
-Taoism and the Arts of China (Art Institute of Chicago)
+Introduction to the I Ching - By Richard Wilhelm.
 Introductionby Richard Wilhelm Rendered into English by Cary F.

 Baynes HTML Edition by Dan Baruth The Book of Changes -- I Ching in Chinese -- is unquestionably one of the most important books in the world's literature.
 Its origin goes back to mythical antiquity, and it has occupied the attention of the most eminent scholars of China down to the present day.
 Nearly all that is greatest and most significant in the three thousand years of Chinese cultural history has either taken its inspiration from this book, or has exerted an influence on the interpretation of its text.
-Introduction to the I Ching - By Richard Wilhelm

 The original text in Pinyin Romanization: Dao De Jing (Laozi)dao ke dao, fei chang dao. ming ke ming, fei chang ming. wu, ming tian di zhi shi. you, ming wan wu zhi mu. gu chang wu, yu yi guan qi miao, chang you, yu yi guan qi jiao. ci liang zhe, tong chu er yi ming. tong wei zhi xuan, xuan zhi you xuan, zhong miao zhi men.
 The tau (reason) which can be tau-ed (reasoned) is not the Eternal Tau (Reason).
-Lao Tzu: "Tao Te Ching" (170+ translations of Chapter 1)
+The Tao by Lao-tse.
+A Brief Glossary of Terms in the Dao De Jing.
 Literally (it is my understanding), "no action.

 " Functionally this concept, which Lao Zi stresses over and again, holds that whatever one does must be so authentically a part of the person as to feel, to seem, and, indeed, to really be, effortless.
 It must come from deep within and, no matter how many calories are actually consumed in the process, be of second nature and not the result of decision or effort or anything remotely like effort.
 For example, when I decide (as I have any number of times) to make running a part of my life because it is a healthful endeavor and because I want to look better in bathing trunks, I am on the wrong track.
 From the outset.
 I will count every stride and curse every pebble I slip on and the shortest jog will not only take an eternity but it will be torturous.
-A Brief Glossary of Terms in the Dao De Jing

-Tao Te Ching by Lao Tzu [Dao De Jing by Lao Zi] 修 xiū to decorate, to embellish, to repair, to build, to study, to write, to cultivate YellowTip 去 qù
+Tao Te Ching by Lao Tzu [Dao De Jing by Lao Zi] 修 xiū to decorate, to embellish, to repair, to build, to study, to write, to cultivate YellowTip 去 qù.

 " Taoism Initiation Page - Online Teachings for Home Study and Practice.
 Iching_wilhelm.
-Lao-tzu Biography Who Was Lao-tzu Almost everything we know about Lao-tzu comes from the Historical Records of Ssu-ma Ch'ien.
+Lao-tzu Biography.
+Who Was Lao-tzu Almost everything we know about Lao-tzu comes from the Historical Records of Ssu-ma Ch'ien.

 The Daode jing focuses on dao as a "way" or "path" — that is, the appropriate way to behave and to lead others — but the Daode jing also refers to Tao as something that existed "before Heaven and Earth," a primal and chaotic matrix from which all forms emerged.
 Taoism did not exist as an organized religion until the Way of the Celestial Masters sect was founded in 142 C.E. by Zhang Daoling, who based the sect on spiritual communications from the deified Laozi.

 The Way of the Celestial Masters and other later sects of Taoism engaged in complex ritual practices, including devotion to a wide range of celestial divinities and immortals, and thousands of Taoist religious texts were produced over the centuries.
-Online religious book publisher seeks growth By Ramona Turner Posted: 08/11/2009 01:30:08 AM PDT Click photo to enlarge SANTA CRUZ -- When John Bruno Hare first set foot on the UC Santa Cruz campus in 1972 to study linguistics and anthropology, he never thought he'd wind up owning a Web site about world religions.
+Online religious book publisher seeks growth.
+By Ramona Turner Posted: 08/11/2009 01:30:08 AM PDT Click photo to enlarge SANTA CRUZ -- When John Bruno Hare first set foot on the UC Santa Cruz campus in 1972 to study linguistics and anthropology, he never thought he'd wind up owning a Web site about world religions.

 Taoism, or Daoism, is a philosophical, ethical, and religious tradition of Chinese origin that emphasizes living in harmony with the Tao (also romanized as Dao).
 The term Tao means "way", "path" or "principle", and can also be found in Chinese philosophies and religions other than Taoism.
+China_map.